 The Wicker Breakdown:

-- This was followed by a fake ad for Horizon System 12 which is almost a real deal ad for a home entertainment center from the late '90s, complete with a humungous box to contain a humungous screen as well as a whole bunch of speakers.
+This was followed by a fake ad for Horizon System 12 which is almost a real deal ad for a home entertainment center from the late '90s, complete with a humongous box to contain a humongous screen as well as a whole bunch of speakers.

-- Next, we go to Gaunt Manor to witness a medieval band practice.
+Next, we go to Gaunt Manor to witness a medieval band practice.
 Bill Murray plays the drummer, who is literally only there to keep time.
-He has one drum and one drumstick with a very simple beat, yet he still struggles to figure it out which does nothing but anger his bandmates.
+He has one drum and one drumstick with a straightforward beat, yet he still struggles to figure it out which does nothing but anger his bandmates.
 He angers them so badly, apparently, Paul Shaffer slips up and accidentally yells fuck instead of flogging.
-We also get a quick drop in from Belushi who plays the queen/audience for the band and he/she is not pleased.
+We also get a quick drop in from Belushi who plays the queen/audience for the band, and he/she is not pleased.

-- Garrett Morris and Peter Aykroyd then play two homeless drunks who are in the subway terminal begging for money to buy wine.
+Garrett Morris and Peter Aykroyd then play two homeless drunks who are in the subway terminal begging for money to buy wine.
 Bill Murray eventually joins them as a fellow homeless drunk.
-He's managed to get his hands on a bottle of white wine and the three proceed to taste and discuss the beverage as if they were professional tasters discussing the specifics of the brand.
+He's managed to get his hands on a bottle of white wine, and the three proceed to taste and discuss the beverage as if they were professional tasters debating the specifics of the brand.